Kluvens/Microeconomics/Terminologies.md

 Like with a positive externality, no one can be excluded from benefiting from the good.
 By extreme case, we mean that, unlike a standard externality, the benefit accrued to those who enjoy the public good does not depend on who is providing it; indeed, this is another way of defining non-rivalry.

+## Economies of Scale
+economies of scale are the cost advantages that enterprises obtain due to their scale of operation, and are typically measured by the amount of output produced per unit of time.

+## Diseconomies of Scale
+diseconomies of scale are the cost disadvantages that economic actors accrue due to an increase in organizational size or in output, resulting in production of goods and services at increased per-unit costs.

+## Capital
+capital goods or capital are "those durable produced goods that are in turn used as productive inputs for further production" of goods and services.

+## Capital Intensive
+business processes or industries that require large amounts of investment to produce a good or service and thus have a high percentage of fixed assets, such as property, plant, and equipment (PP&E).

+Companies in capital-intensive industries are often marked by high levels of depreciation.

+## Consumer Sovereignty
+Consumer sovereignty is the economic concept that the consumer has some controlling power over goods that are produced, and the idea that the consumer is the best judge of their own welfare.

+It also refers to the freedom of consumers to make their own decisions about which goods and services to buy.

+## Enterprise
+any entity engaged in an economic activity, irrespective of its legal form.

+## Fair Return Price
+Price is equal to its average total cost, which results in a normal profit.

 ## Formulas
 Marginal Cost = change of Total Cost / change of Total Quantity